Technical SEO

 Submitting Sitemap

-After testing the sitemap, you should submit it to search engines like Google and Bing to ensure that they are aware of all the pages on your website.
+After testing the sitemap, you should submit it to search engines to ensure that they are aware of all the pages on your site.

-This can be done through the search engine's webmaster tools or by adding the sitemap URL to your robots.txt file.
+This can be done through the webmaster tools or by adding the sitemap URL to your robots.txt file.

-Once submitted, search engines will crawl and index the pages listed in the XML sitemap.
+Once submitted, search engines will crawl and index the pages listed in it.

 Submitting Through Google Console